kennethreitz-archive/anyjson/README.txt

 Overview
 --------

-Imports the best available json encoder and decoder from any installed json module.
+Imports the best available JSON encoder and decoder from any installed json module.

 Originally part of carrot (http://github.com/ask/carrot/)